-- To verify manual installation, go to "Verifying the manual installation of T-Server" on page 46. - To test your configuration and installation, go to Chapter 5, "Start and Stop T-Server Components," on page 119, and try it out. - To configure and install redundant T-Servers, see Chapter 3, "High-Availability Deployment," on page 49. - To install T-Servers for a multi-site environment, proceed to Chapter 4, "Multi-Site Support," on page 61.
+- To verify manual installation, go to "Verifying the installation of T-Server" on page 43. - To test your configuration and installation, go to Chapter 5, "Starting and Stopping T-Server Components," on page 115, and try it out. - To configure and install redundant T-Servers, see Chapter 3, "High-Availability Deployment," on page 45. - To install T-Servers for a multi-site environment, proceed to Chapter 4.
+"Multi-Site Support," on page 57.

-Procedure: Installing T-Server on Windows manually
+Procedure: Installing T-Server on Windows

 - 1. In the directory to which the T-Server installation package was copied, locate and double-click Setup. exe to start the installation. - 2.
 When prompted, specify the connection parameters to the Configuration Server associated with this T-Server. - 3.
-When prompted, select the T-Server Application you configured in "Configuring T-Server manually" on page 42 from the list of applications. - 4.
+When prompted, select the T-Server Application you configured in "Configuring T-Server" on page 39 from the list of applications. - 4.
 Specify the license information that T-Server is to use: either the full path to, and the name of, the license file, or the license server parameters. - 5.
 Specify the destination directory into which T-Server is to be installed. - 6.
 Click Install to begin the installation. - 7.
 Click Finish to complete the installation.